 APPLICATION & INTERFACE

-The application is simple, beautiful and easy to use.
-It provides nearly all wanted features as we feel we only miss the DNS Leak button on the security tab.
-The protocols are all there as is the ‘preferred’ protocol setting, which we advise to stay on Open VPN always.
+The application is very simple, but easy to use.
+It provides only basic features as we feel we miss the basics : VPN Kill switch at signal drop, Auto configuration, Notifications to name some.
+The provided protocols are there as is the ‘preferred’ protocol setting, which we advise to stay on Open VPN always.

-Our app cuts the internet connection altogether if the VPN tunnel fails, so your data remains protected.
+The app does not cut the internet connection altogether if the VPN tunnel fails, so your data remains unprotected when this occurs.

-So the application itself functions really well as do the connections made by choice.
-All tested connections work stable and with our errors.
+So the application itself works well as do the connections made by choice.
+We however were not able to use the OpenVPN Common Configurations setting as connections fails allways.
+Other connections work stable and without errors.
 Stability and speed are the only things in which you have no say.
 Well a little by selecting a less secure protocol which may benefit.